carlocardella/vscode-VirtualRepos/README.md

 If you opened a repository you do not own, you can now star or unstar it.
 The list of starred repositories is automatically refreshed from GitHub every hour.

+### Follow/Unfollow a user

+If you opened a repository you do not own, you can follow or unfollow its owner.
+The list of followed users is automatically refreshed from GitHub every hour.

 ## Automatic commits

 Changes are committed automatically after the file is saved.
 The commit message is `VirtualRepos: update file <filePath>`.